This is a post out of the “31 Days of Morning Circles ”. You can find the main page for this series here.

 When I was a classroom teacher, I facilitated a morning circle in kindergarten, but I also worked one into grade 5/6 for two years in a row.
 Unfortunately, scheduling didn’t permit me to do this with the older grades each year of my career.
 This is why I am so excited when I gather with my son in the morning.
 There aren’t any limitations and the benefits are endless!

 Do you already start your day with morning circles?
-What benefits have you seen with respect to your child with special needs?
+What benefits have you seen with respect to your disabled child?
 What about with other members of your family?